Now it came to pass in the month Chislev, in the twentieth year, as I was in the fortress-city of Shushan,

 14They found written in the law how that Yahweh had commanded by Moses, that the children of Israel should dwell in booths in the feast of the seventh month,

-15and that they should proclaim in all their cities and in Jerusalem, saying, “Go out to the mountain and get olive branches and branches of wild olive, and myrtle branches, and palm branches, and branches of thick trees to make booths, as it is written.”
+15and that they should proclaim in all their cities and in Jerusalem, saying, “Go out to the mountain and get olive branches and branches of the pine, and myrtle branches, and palm branches, and branches of thick trees to make booths, as it is written.”

 16So the people went out and brought them and made booths for themselves, each on the roof of his house and in their courtyards, and in the courtyards of the house of God and in the wide place of the water gate and in the wide place of the gate of Ephraim.